balambeer/combat_game/readme.txt

 Implementation
 --------------

-- Add NPC attack logic
+- Add game over condition
-- Test if riposte works as intended

 Preparation for adding maps and stuff:
 - Flip sprites based on facing
 - Scale and position enemies
+- Add proper sprites
 - Add NPC idle logic (like patrolling a corridor, searching for the PC or whatever)

 Maps and stuff: